aalba6675/pyhocon/LOCAL.md

 ## Papercuts

+* #125: a complex self-substitution
 * #145: handle self-references in child nodes
 * #141: the answer to the tests (and therefore the code) is wrong; fix both
 * #110: merging configs: we also need to merge with all ConfigTree on the overriden_value linked list
 *  #95: unexpected mutations of caller and fallback configs